seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 argument §11 makes for `live-gate.sh` at step 13.
 A fingerprint entry buys a second, weaker check and costs one line in every future TZ header.

-Every TZ header quotes this block IN FULL — all seven anchors and the file table, never a subset.
-The Executor takes the anchor list from the table below, matches each as an exact substring against the repository copy before any work and records the text each match returned (contract §5); any mismatch is BLOCKED, and since contract v22 a header that omits one is BLOCKED as well.
+Every TZ header quotes this block IN FULL — every anchor of the table below and the file table, never a subset.
+The Executor takes the anchor list from that table, cutting it by the table's own rows and never by the anchor names it expects (contract §5 step 2, since v23), matches each as an exact substring against the repository copy before any work and records the text each match returned (contract §5); any mismatch is BLOCKED, and since contract v22 a header that omits one is BLOCKED as well. **The number of anchors is not restated in this sentence** — it is the height of the table, and a count carried beside a table it does not control goes stale the first time the table grows (inv.
+20).

 **An anchor is a string COPIED out of this file, never one recalled from the rule it names, and it is verified as a literal substring before this block is published.** The inv.
 68 anchor